OHBA-analysis/Deck/doc/jmx/more/struct.md

 ## Struct-arrays

-Struct-arrays within JMX are regular `Struct` objects, within which scalar structs can be "selected" at a particular index.
+Struct-arrays in JMX are regular `Struct` objects, within which individual structs can be "selected" one at a time by specifying an index.

 Using an input struct-matrix:
 ```cpp